Japan finds another Moderna vial suspected to contain foreign substance | Health

 Japan reported a fresh contamination case involving Moderna's COVID-19 vaccine, the fourth such incident in less than a week, threatening to slow the country's sputtering inoculation campaign.

 Moderna has said no safety or efficacy issues had been identified from the issue.
+No similar Moderna incident has been reported in other countries.
 Kanagawa prefecture said the vaccine's domestic distributor, Takeda Pharmaceutical Co Ltd, had collected the vial with the suspected contaminant and that about 3,790 people had already received shots from the same lot.

 Medical staff is advised to do a visual inspection of vials for discoloration or foreign materials before use, the notice said.
 The contamination incidents come as Japan is battling its worst wave of infections, driven by the Delta variant, with daily infections exceeding 25,000 in August for the first time.